echoix/megalinter/.github/CONTRIBUTING.md

 4. Update **CHANGELOG.md** (the root one, not the one in /docs)
 5. Run `bash build.sh` to regenerate dockerfile from updated sources (run `bash build.sh --doc` if you want to also regenerate documentation)
 6. Push to your fork and [submit a pull request][pr]
-7. Pat your self on the back and wait for your pull request to be reviewed and merged.
+7. Pat yourself on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: